-Kennedy & Graven Chartered (JAE) 470 U.S. Bank Plaza 200 South Sixth Street Minneapolis, MN 55406 IN WITNESS WHEREOF, the Developer has caused this Declaration of Restrictive Covenants to be signed by its respective duly authorized representatives, as of the day and year first written above.
+Kennedy & Graven Chartered (JAE) 470 U.S. Bank Plaza 200 South Sixth Street Minneapolis, MN 55406

+IN WITNESS WHEREOF, the Developer has caused this Declaration of Restrictive Covenants to be signed by its respective duly authorized representatives, as of the day and year first written above.

 By: Marsh Development, LLC, a Minnesota limited liability company Its: Manager

-By:

-STATE OF MINNESOTA COUNTY OF)) ss.)
+STATE OF MINNESOTA) COUNTY OF ) ss.)

-2019, by Anne T. Behrendt, the President of Vledged before me this day of, Marsh Development, LLC, a Minnesota limited liability, LLC, a Minnesota limited liability company, on behalf of
+The foregoing instrument was acknowledged before me this day of , 2019, by Anne T. Behrendt, the President of Marsh Development, LLC, a Minnesota limited liability company, the Manager of DC-OV Minnetonka, LLC, a Minnesota limited liability company, on behalf of the Developer.

-Notary Public